Aurelio Umali

-Aurelio Matias Umali (born January 25, 1966) is a Filipino politician from the third district of Nueva Ecija, Philippines.
+Aurelio Matias Umali (born January 25, 1966) is a Filipino politician and lawyer from the third district of Nueva Ecija, Philippines.
 Umali is the youngest elected governor in the province since his first government office position.
 He currently serves as a Governor of Nueva Ecija.
 He was a governor for three terms from 2007 to 2016 and was re-elected in 2019.

 Early life and education

-Aurelio Umali was born in Santa Rosa, Nueva Ecija, Philippines, on January 25, 1966.
+Aurelio Umali was born in Santa Rosa, Nueva Ecija, on January 25, 1966.
 In 1990 he finished Bachelor of Laws degree at San Beda College in Manila.
 He also graduated in De La Salle University with a degree in business administration and Bachelor of Arts in political science at the University of Santo Tomas.

 Career

 Prior to his entry in politics in 2001, Umali served as Deputy Commissioner of the National Telecommunications Commission.
 Prior to that he was Procurement and Sub-Contract Director of Lucent Technologies.
 He entered politics as Congressman of Nueva Ecija's 3rd District by defeating Edward Thomas Joson and later on elected as governor in 2007 after defeating another Joson.
 After his term as governor, he was succeeded by his wife Czarina Domingo-Umali for one term.
 He had his attempt to come back as a Congressman of the province's 3rd district but lost to neophyte politician Rosanna "Ria" Vergara.
-Umali successfully returned to government after being elected again as provincial governor in the last 2019 mid-term elections despite of the dismissal and perpetual disqualification from the Office of the Ombudsman.
+Umali successfully returned to government after being elected again as provincial governor in the 2019 mid-term elections despite a dismissal and disqualification order from the Office of the Ombudsman.